osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 #### A dynamic medium

-The new media should also be dynamic because to understand a system it's not enough to see one static representation or its state at a time.
+The new media should also be dynamic because to understand a system it's not enough to see one static representation or its state at a single moment.
 You should see the system running and evolving to be able to fully understand its dynamics.

 <hr class="section-divider"/>

-In summary, our vision argue that we should revisit our traditional programming paradigms to address these issues.
+In summary, our vision argues that we should revisit our traditional programming paradigms to address these issues.

 ### Main challenges

-Finally, we could propose some research challenges:
+Finally, we propose some research challenges:

-1. Bring programmers inmerse into the domain model and avoid any kind of distractions by working permanently within a "pure" conceptual modeling environment.
+1. Help programmers immerse themselves in the domain model and avoid any kind of distractions by working permanently within a "pure" conceptual modelling environment.
 This conceptual environment must provide a whole view of a software system, including all necessary aspects of its function (behaviour), interaction (system integrations and user interactions) and data (structure).

 2. Build a domain-aware runtime environment &mdash;for instance, a kind of domain-aware virtual machine&mdash; able to interpret any valid conceptual model.
 This runtime environment should enable very fast feedback loops based on our incomplete and still work-in-progress models.